-In my previous post on fasting, I discuss why I started fasting to heal my mind and body.
-I have completed eight 3-day dry fasts over the course of a few years, with a few of them nearing the 4-day mark.
-For beginners, a singular 3-day dry fast consists of 72 hours without eating or drinking.
-A hard dry fast involves avoiding all exposure to water, including showering and washing, in addition to not eating or drinking.
-During a soft dry fast, exposure to water is allowed.
+[You can follow me on Twitter @creatorvilla.]
+FYI, I updated the introduction to this article on 10/1/2021, to reflect my most current perspective on fasting, in general, and dry fasting in particular.
+In a previous post on fasting, I discuss why I started fasting to heal my mind and body.
+I have completed a number of 3-day dry fasts over the course of a few years.
+For people not clued in, a singular 3-day dry fast consists of 72 hours without eating or drinking.
+A “hard” dry fast involves avoiding all exposure to water, including showering and washing, in addition to not eating or drinking.
+During a “soft” dry fast, exposure to water is allowed.
 My dry fasts were of the “hard” variety with the exception of a few morning face washes.
-In this article, I want to illustrate what happened during and after these intense experiences.
-My observations are drawn from the eight different occasions I subjected myself to the discipline.
-They are generalizations that have held up consistently in each individual fasting episode.
-I have broken down this post into two sections consisting of seven fascinating observations during the fast itself and seven fascinating observations in the days that followed.
+In this article, I want to describe what happened during and after these intense experiences.
+My observations are drawn from the ten different occasions I subjected myself to the discipline.
+They are generalizations that have held up consistently in each of my individual fasting episodes.
+I have broken down this post into two sections, one consisting of seven fascinating observations during the fast, and the other consisting of seven fascinating observations in the days that followed.

 7 Observations During the Fast: